Tomoki-YAMASHITA/CrySPY/README.md

 ## News
 - [2023 March 16] CrySPY 1.0.0 released
-    + CrySPY is available in PyPI, so you can install by pip.
+    + CrySPY is available in PyPI, so you can install by pip (project name is csp-cryspy).
     + See also [Version information](https://tomoki-yamashita.github.io/CrySPY_doc/version_info) and [Changelog](./CHANGELOG.md)